 Anthony Molinaro, M.M.

-Mr. Molinaro currently lives in his native Chicago.
-He studied at the University of North Texas and Northwestern University and has won several awards including the Naumburg Prize, and most notably the William C. Byrd International Piano Competition and the 1995 National Piano Fellowship from the American Pianist Association.
-When not concertizing, Anthony devotes considerable time to music education, and for three summers he has coordinated a music program for physically challenged children in South Hampton, New York.
-He is also an avid runner and triathlete.
+Mr. Molinaro studied at the University of North Texas and Northwestern University, and has won several awards in addition to the Naumburg Prize, most notably the William C. Byrd International Piano Competition and the 1995 National Piano Fellowship from the American Pianists Association.
+When not concertizing, he devotes considerable time to music education beyond Loyola University, and for three summers coordinated a music program for physically challenged children in South Hampton, New York.
+Away from music, Mr. Molinaro enjoys a variety of outdoor activities and is an avid runner.
+For more information please visit anthonymolinaro.com.

 M.M., Northwestern University